Asthma: Causes, Symptoms and Best Treatment (Ultimate Guide)

 - Bronchodilators works in minutes to relax your muscle and aid in respiration.

 - First aid asthma treatment involves rescuing the person suffering asthmatic symptoms.
-Help them in maintaining the upright posture and aid them in providing available inhaler or nebuliser.
+Help them in maintaining the upright posture and aid them in providing an available inhaler or nebulizer.
 In case of symptoms still persisting after 20 minutes, call for medical help immediately.

 3. Long Term Medication

-These medicines help in reducing its occurrence and severity.
-However, they do not reduce the asthmatic symptoms instantly.
+The following asthma medication help in reducing its occurrence and severity.
+These are effective to treat asthma.
+However, they do not reduce asthmatic symptoms instantly.

 Long-term medications to control the occurrence of its symptoms include,